 An appointment as a Postdoctoral Fellow will originate with the Oregon State University faculty member who agrees to supervise the Fellow.

 The OSU entity responsible for administrative oversight of the fellowship will issue a letter offering an appointment.
 That letter will indicate the name of the postdoctoral fellowship, the appointment begin and end date, the stipend level, and the method in which the stipend will be disbursed.
 A postdoctoral fellow model letter of offer is published by the Office of Human Resources.
 The signed letter of offer will accompany a postdoctoral fellow appointment form that will be submitted for review and approval by the Office of Post Award Administration before entry into Banner by the relevant Business Center or the Office of Human Resources.
-Postdoctoral Fellow Appointment Form and instructions may be found on the Oregon State Central Administrative (OSCAR) website.
+Complete the Postdoctoral Fellow Appointment Form and route to the HR Service Center.

 No formal recruitment process is required for Postdoctoral Scholar or Fellow positions.
 Faculty and hiring officials are encouraged to send announcements of open positions to Maureen Childers and they will be posted on our web pages.